Skip to main content

 About living in Cyprus

 A: No crime.
 Good quality of life.
 Even in the cities, life is slow-paced compared with the UK.
 The weather is pretty good most of the time (summer gets a little warm, but good beaches are seldom far away).
 Local food is cheap and generally of good quality – if you want imported non-perishables, you pay.
-Imported fruit and veg are often inferior quality, but cheap.
+Imported fruit and veg are often of inferior quality but cheap.

 Q: Is the city safe?